hchmr/bittle/README.md

 ## Bootstrapping

-The initial implementation of the compiler was written in C and then rewritten in Cog.
-Subsequent versions of the compiler are written in Cog and are bootstrapped from the previous version.
+The initial implementation of the compiler was written in C and then rewritten in Bittle.
+Subsequent versions of the compiler are written in Bittle and are bootstrapped from the previous version.
 This is done to avoid having to maintain two separate compilers.
 This strategy implies a bootstrapping chain of compilers, where each compiler is written in the previous version of the language.
 The chain is maintained by a bootstrapping script which builds the compiler entirely from source.
 Previous versions of the compiler are retrieved from the git history of the source repository.

 To build from source, you will need a system running Arm64 Linux with the following software installed: GCC, Make, Bash, and Git.
 The bootstrapping script in the `scripts` directory checks out each revision in the bootstrap chain, builds the compiler using the previous version, and eventually produces a fully bootstrapped executable verified against itself.